 I work with individuals in life transitions, those who have experienced trauma or abuse, or who are having difficulty with significant relationships and attachments, or who know something is not quite right about their lives.
-When stressed, people sometimes find that they don't have a strong foundation.
-In a safe counseling relationship, you can learn to rebuild one.
+When stressed, people sometimes find that they don\'t have strong foundations.
+In a safe counseling relationship, you can learn to rebuild yours.

 I am relational and flexible; my approach and pacing in counseling depend on the person coming for help.
 I work in-depth, unless you request short term work.
 I offer open-ended therapy, which lasts until you decide you are ready to leave.
 With most people, I use IFS therapy (Internal Family Systems), an evidence-based therapy, which focuses on different energies, emotions, beliefs in your internal system.
 But I also offer hypnosis and mindfulness, meditation, spiritual direction; I can help you develop a healthier lifestyle, and I can use general "talk therapy."

 Like any other relationship, the therapy relationship grows and changes.
 And in being attentive to changes in the therapeutic relationship, I can help you learn to be more open to changes in your relationships outside of therapy.

 Specific Issue(s) I'm Skilled at Helping With

 Since I began working in the early 1980's as a hospital chaplain and later had a general practice of individuals, couples, families, and groups, I have worked with most issues and have a strong general base of experience and knowledge.